yanfang-research/ImmunoBench-Web/README.md

 ## 🧑‍⚖️ License

 This project is released under the **MIT License**.
-For academic reuse, you may alternatively apply the **Creative Commons Attribution 4.0 (CC BY 4.0)** license.
-Please provide proper citation when using or extending this benchmark.

 ---

 ⭐ *If you find this project useful, please consider starring the repository!*